Winchester syndrome

 Winchester syndrome is a rare hereditary connective tissue disease described in 1969, of which the main characteristics are short stature, marked contractures of joints, opacities in the cornea, coarse facial features, dissolution of the carpal and tarsal bones (in the hands and feet, respectively), and osteoporosis.
 Winchester syndrome was once considered to be related to a similar condition, multicentric osteolysis, nodulosis, and arthropathy (MONA).
 However, it was discovered that the two are caused by mutations found in different genes; however they mostly produce the same phenotype or clinical picture.
 Appearances resemble rheumatoid arthritis.
 Increased uronic acid is demonstrated in cultured fibroblasts from the skin and to a lesser degree in both parents.
 Despite initial tests not showing increased mucopolysaccharide excretion, the disease was regarded as a mucopolysaccharidosis.
 Winchester syndrome is thought to be inherited as an autosomal recessive trait.

-Symptoms
+Symptoms and signs

 Symptoms of Winchester or MONA syndrome begin with the deterioration of bone within the hands and feet.
 This loss of bone causes pain, pathological fractures and limited mobility.
 The abnormalities of the bone spread to other areas of the body, mostly the joints.
 This causes arthropathy: stiffening of the joints (contractures) and swollen joints.
 Many people develop osteopenia and osteoporosis throughout their entire body.
 The bone and joint manifestations characteristically start in the hands and feet then spread to the larger joints eventually like elbows and shoulders in the upper extremities and knees and hips in the lower extremities.
 Due to the damage to the bones, many affected individuals suffer from bone fractures, arthritis and occasionally short stature.